RumenBlack84/checkpoint/Enable-Pro-Reporting/README.md

 # Cleanup the script once we are done \
 rm -v /var/log/tmp/Enable-Pro-Reporting.sh ;
 ```

-# The Script will take the following actions;
+## The Script will take the following actions

 - It will first ensure the system is a Management server of some type, if it is not the script will exit.
 - It will then determine if the Management server is currently the active management server so that it can make changes.
 If it is not the script will exit.
 - If the script is an active management server the script will enable the required telemetry and then install database to all management and log servers in the environment.